SimplexCC/sell-docs/source/includes/reference/_send-crypto.md

  * `"completed"` : you fulfilled the execution order by creating a blockchain transaction.

  * `"failed"` : there was an error creating the blockchain transaction.

+ * `"reject"` : the request to send crypto was rejected. e.g. The user refused to send crypto

 ## Synopsis ##